Grape Varieties

 Vitis Vinifera - Muller- Thurgau X Chasselas Napoleon

-Another obscure Geisenhiem crossing fromthe 1930s.
-Planted at Carr-Taylor (Westfield) and at Tenterden in the late 70s and still grown at the latter, it survived because it actually made very nice wine, usually as part of a blend.
-Less disease prone than M-T , higher sugars and a distictive spicy taste.
+Another obscure Geisenheim crossing from the 1930s.
+Planted at Carr-Taylor (Westfield) and at Tenterden in the late 70s and still grown at the latter, it survived because it actually made a very nice wine, usually as part of a blend.
+Less disease-prone than M-T, higher sugars and a distinctive spicy taste.
 Never really caught on and I am not aware of any recent plantings.

 HUXELREBE